 - They must have less than $2000 in monthly income to qualify for Medicaid assistance.

-Over the next few columns, I will describe in some detail how one qualifies financially to receive Medicaid assistance for long term care.
-It may help to keep in mind what I believe are three policies the government is attempting to balance in addressing this issue.
+Over the next few columns, I will explain how an Idaho resident qualifies financially to receive Medicaid assistance for long-term care.
+It may help to keep in mind what I believe are three policies the government is attempting to balance.
 First, a person with sufficient resources should not expect Medicaid to pay for his/her long-term care.
 Second, because home-based care is typically preferable to institutional care, those intending to return home are not expected to give up certain significant assets (such as their home) to qualify for care.
 Third, Medicaid is specifically designed to avoid impoverishing the applicant’s healthy spouse while the applicant receives care.
+Starting next week, I will begin explaining the rules to qualify financially for Medicaid assistance and how these policies apply.